 The supplier of Carl’s product is a company which specializes in manufacturing and selling the product Carl needs.
 The company (the seller) confirms they are able to supply the product with the required specification, and approves the PO.

 The Company then ships Carl the product and sends him an invoice and packing slip.
 Once Carl confirms his order is correct and makes the payment, the transaction is complete.
-The company uses the invoice to confirm the payment was received.
-Meanwhile, Carl cross-references the invoice, purchase order, and packing slip to ensure that all three
+The invoice is used to confirm the payment was received.
+Meanwhile, Carl cross-references the invoice, purchase order, and packing slip to ensure that all three match.
+He then updates the quantity of this item in his inventory so customers can continue purchasing this product.

 Once someone purchases his product, Carl will then begin the shipping process.
 It is during this process that he will create a packing slip to send with the product.
 Before sending his product, Carl confirms that he is shipping the right item by comparing the packing slip to the purchase order.
 This step alone avoids any possibility of the transaction resulting in a mis-ship.
 Carl then ships the customer their product along with an invoice and packing slip.
 Once the customer receives the product, they will then use the packing slip to confirm their purchase.